Aleksandar Deroko: Professional life

 He studied architecture in Rome, Prague, Brno and he graduated in Belgrade in 1926.
 With a French government scholarship he studied in Paris, where he made friends with Picasso, Sava Šumanović, Rastko Petrović, Le Corbusier and others who then lived in Paris.
 In the early 1930s he became a full professor at the Architectural Faculty in Belgrade.
 He taught Medieval and Byzantine architecture.
-He made a project, along with the Bogdan Nestorović, for the Temple of Saint Sava in that period, and in the 1935 the work on it began.
+He made a project, along with the Nikola Nestorović, for the Temple of Saint Sava in that period, and in the 1935 the work on it began.
 He was an author of many books, most famously Medieval Castles on the Danube (1964) and Mischiefs around Kalemegdan (1987).

 Beside architecture he made illustrations on his personal postcards, created in the period when his diligent and wearisome architectural activity finally subsided somewhat, demonstrate the energetic Belgrade atmosphere, conviviality, eroticism, in a word – all the liberalism of the new educated middle class.